 Let \(\mathcal{T} = [t_1,\, t_2,\, \dots,\, t_k]\) denote the full text of the selected documents, where \(t_i\) corresponds to the full text content of passage \(p_i'\).
 We then once again use LLM to perform listwise reranking:

 With the permutation \(\sigma_{\text{text}}\) we get the final ranking:

-Fine-grained reranking with full-text inputs recovers details that may be lost during the information extraction process.
-Since the candidate set has already been narrowed down, full documents can now be used without exceeding the LLM’s context limit.
+Fine-grained reranking with full text inputs recovers details that may be lost during the information extraction process.
+Since the candidate set has already been narrowed down, full text representation can now be used without exceeding the LLM’s context limit.

-Overall, this hybrid strategy effectively addresses the challenges of LLM-based listwise reranking in the scientific domain.
+Overall, our strategy effectively addresses the challenges of LLM-based listwise reranking in the scientific domain.
 The coarse reranking stage expands the reranking pool, improving robustness to suboptimal first-stage retrieval in the scientific domain.
 The fine-grained reranking stage, in turn, preserves sufficient detail for precise relevance comparisons.